WILLIAM FOX - PITT

 William's involvement in eventing goes beyond just being a rider.
 He is a Board Director for the Event Riders Association and has written two books; Schooling For Success and the autobiography What Will Be.
 William is also Vice President for the Dorset County RDA.

-William, Alice and their three children, Oliver, Thomas and Chloe, live in the village with three lurchers (Turtle, Molly & Poppy), a cat (Puddypuds), a lizard, a rabbit, two pigs and a menagerie of rare breed chickens.
+William, Alice and their four children, Oliver, Thomas, Chloe and Emily, live in the village with three lurchers (Turtle, Molly & Poppy), a cat (Puddypuds), a lizard, a rabbit, two pigs and a menagerie of rare breed chickens.
 Apart from eventing full time William enjoys spending time with his family, the boys are particularly keen on fishing with the nearby river Stour being a popular choice.